USER1043/Project-Store/README.md

 ## 📬 Feedback

+This project is meant for learning purposes and demonstrates basic CRUD functionality using MERN and Chakra UI.
+No authentication, file uploads, or advanced features are included.
 If you found this helpful, feel free to fork, star ⭐, or open an issue to share improvements or bugs.

 ---

 Built with passion, code, and no late-night coffee btw 😉.

-## 📝 Notes

-This project is meant for learning purposes and demonstrates basic CRUD functionality using MERN and Chakra UI.
-No authentication, file uploads, or advanced features are included.

-Feel free to fork or build on top of it.